nix-community/projects/proposals/nixpkgs-security.md

 In all security areas we presented, most of our work will be both reusable component-wise as well as available as a whole "off the shelf".
 Having a complete integration of the various techniques and tools will provide a unique opportunity for any software developer to inspect and work with our solution.
-By offering a sufficiently transparent setup in a highly visible project such as NixOS, we intend to provide learning opportunities for motivated people.
+By offering a sufficiently transparent setup in a highly visible project such as NixOS, we intend to provide learning opportunities and practical samples for security researchers.

 ### How our work will contribute to sustainability of Nix, the Nix ecosystem, and FOSS more generally

 Introducing the mentioned security projects as dependencies to Nixpkgs will raise awareness of security concerns, and direct the Nix community's attention to those upstream projects.
-This is likely to translate into additiodevelopment and maintenance capacity these projects would benefit from.
+This is likely to translate into additional development and maintenance capacity these projects would benefit from.

 Similarly, the security tracker will serve as a central place for building and sharing organisational knowledge around security considerations.
 We expect this to be a first point of contact for potential contributors.